hase3b/PLMFinetuning-SentAnalysis/README.md

 # PLMFinetuning-SentAnalysis
 This repository contains all the code, results, and documentation for our CSE674: Text Analytics course assignment 3.
+The course is taught by Dr Sajjad Haider at the Institute of Business Administration Karachi.
 The objective was to explore and compare classical machine learning methods with fine-tuned pre-trained language models (PLMs) using Low-Rank Adaptation (LoRA) for sentiment analysis on the IMDb dataset.
 This project is a collaborative effort of Abdul Haseeb, Annayah Usman, and Sawera Hanif.

 ## **Overview**
 This project investigates the effectiveness of parameter-efficient fine-tuning techniques using LoRA compared to classical machine learning approaches for sentiment classification as well as a baseline fine-tuned PLM.
 The analysis involves: